ShaunCurtis/Blazr.Demo.Authorization/readme.md

 # Policy Based Authorization in Blazor

-In many applications, authorization needs to be more granular and complex that the canned examples in many demos.
-This article shows the read how to implement policy based authorization in these more complex situations.
+Many applications need more granular and complex authorization that the canned examples in many demos.
+This article shows:

+1. How use and manage policy based authorization in an application.
+2. How to build and manage policies in static classes.
+3. How to build complex resource based policy classes to authorize an identity against.

+## Repository and Demonstrator

+The project associated with this article is available [here on Github](https://github.com/ShaunCurtis/Blazr.Demo.Authorization).
+The project is based on my [Blazr.Demo](https://github.com/ShaunCurtis/Blazr.Demo) project template that implements basic clean design principles.

 ## Authentication and Ownership

-We need a simple authenticator to let us switch identities, and a field in each weather forecast to identify the owner.
-You can see the details in the Appendix of this article.
-A quick point on nomenclature: I use the term `Identity` rather than `user`.

-The image below illustrates what we'll achieve.
+Discussing Authorization is a little like putting the cart before the horse.
+To authorize we need an authenticated identity.

+For this article we use a very simple authenticator.

+1. `VerySimpleAuthenticationProvider` returns a standard `IndentityPrincipal` instance with a Guid security Id and a role.
+2. `UserDisplay` is the equivalent to a log in page.
+It's a simple select in the top `NavBar` that makes changing identity simple and quick.

+The record set we use is the classic weather forecast.
+I've added an `OwnerId` to the record so we can allow record owners to edit and delete their own records.

+The code for the authenticator, component and weather forecast record is in the bottom of this article.

+The image below shows the Identity select and the `FetchData` page for the user "Visitor-2".

 ![App View](./images/App-View.png)